-Conductor and arranger John Wilson formed The John Wilson Orchestra in 1994.
-The orchestra has an international reputation as a unique hand-picked ensemble of some of the world’s finest musicians.
-The orchestra specialises in recording contemporary film soundtracks and authentic concert performances of classic film musical scores.
-Outside of the concert hall the orchestra has contributed to soundtrack recordings for films including The Gathering Storm and in 2007 was nominated for a Grammy Award for ‘Best Soundtrack’ for Beyond the Sea starring Kevin Spacey as Bobby Darin. .
+Conductor and arranger John Wilson formed the John Wilson Orchestra in 1994.
+The orchestra is celebrated internationally for its performances and recordings of classic Hollywood film musicals, music for the silver screen and Broadway musicals.
+Outside the concert hall, the orchestra has contributed to sound track recordings for films including The Gathering Storm and in 2007 was nominated for a Grammy Award for ‘Best Soundtrack’ for Beyond the Sea.

 In August 2009 the John Wilson Orchestra made its debut at the BBC Proms in a concert celebrating the 75th anniversary of the MGM Film musicals.
 The concert was broadcast live on British television by the BBC and has since been seen and heard by millions around the world.
 The orchestra has returned to the Proms every year since, with celebrations of Rodgers & Hammerstein film musicals (2010) ‘Hooray for Hollywood’ (2011), ‘The Broadway Sound’ (2012), ‘Hollywood Rhapsody’ (2013), ‘Cole Porter in Hollywood’ (2014), tributes for Frank Sinatra and Leonard Bernstein (2015), George and Ira Gershwin (2016), West Side Story in concert (2018) as well as semi-staged productions of My Fair Lady (2012), Kiss Me, Kate (2014) and Oklahoma!
 (2017).